joshuarrr/jrr-xviii-ii/src/content/profile/profile.md

 title: Profile
 tldr: >-
-  I'm a human-centered UX Designer focused on taming complexity, smoothing friction, making life just a little bit better for the poor people who have to use the internet.
+  I'm a human-centered UX Designer focused on taming complexity, smoothing friction, and making life just a little bit better for the poor people who have to use the internet.
 date: '2018-09-03T12:40:55-07:00'
 ---
 At the ripe old age of about nine, I bought my first copy of Dark Side of the Moon, on cassette.
 I'd never heard of Pink Floyd, I just liked the cover: a ray of light passing through a prism, splitting into a rainbow of frequencies.
 I liked the colors.
 I studied that cover for a hours and hours, and eventually went on to study light and optics because of it.
 I became a designer because images like that one captivate me.
 Soon afterwards, I went to London to work with the late Storm Thorgerson – the designer of that image – in London.
 I have a framed art print of the prism on my wall, and every day it reminds me of the power of design.